 The digital camera heightens the clarity of these spaces, their sheer beauty a powerful contrast to the solitude that inhabits them.
 Moreover, the preciseness of their appearance is everything that is missing from the increasingly unsettling footage revealing who was Alice Palmer and what she has really seen.
 These videos break the continuum of the interviews with distorted images, dismantling the fiction in the perceived reality fictionalized in the interviews.
 On the one hand, the footage shows the never-ending influence of technology, its pervasive reach into our lives, and the easiness with which it breaks privacy, like eyes unaffected by moral boundaries.
 On the other hand, technology alone cannot suppress grief, because whatever the range of its capabilities, technology still needs human intervention to operate, and that control is bound to be emotionally driven.
 Digital technology stops as soon as an analogue emotion outruns it.

 Furthermore, Anderson pushes forward and displaces the viewer.
 A mockumentary is usually a function of something else.
 It’s in its nature to play with a set of rules and show the possibilities beyond them.
 Lake Mungo is in fact very much attracted to the rules of the documentary, but it bends them to reduce the distance between the viewer and the facts.
-Instead of unmasking the fake truth, it covers the real lie until the very end, while at the same time acknowledging the charms of fiction and how it can influence our thoughts.
+Instead of unmasking the fake truth, it covers the real lie until the very end, while acknowledging the charms of fiction and how it can influence our thoughts.
 Lake Mungo knows that it is telling a story, and yet it takes no obtuse pride in this knowledge, because Anderson shares it with the viewer.
 For example, when the ending credits start to roll we are shown further sightings of Alice’s ghost.
 Anderson is not making fun of us for not having noticed her ghost before.
 He is telling us she has always been a part of the story that we have just witnessed.
 A story after all.